Bloodroot (Sanguinaria canadensis)

 Growing Info:

-• Blooms: March - April
+• Blooms: March to April

-• Light: Partial to Full Shade
+• Light: Partial shade to full shade

-• Soil: Moist, rich, well-drained
+• Soil: Moist, rich, well-drained soil

 Back